RAOUMERTC73/RISC-V-Single-Cycle-Core-in-Verilog/README.md

-This repository contains the design files of a RISC-V Single-Cycle Core, created using the reference book *Harris D. Digital Design and Computer Architecture: RISC-V Edition, 2022*.
+This repository contains the design files of a RISC-V Single-Cycle Core, created using the reference book *Harris D. Digital Design and Computer Architecture: RISC-V Edition ..*.

 !['RISCV,.PNG'](RISCV,.PNG)